pranitastudent/T-shirt-Shop-Project/README.md

 ####  Deploy To Heroku

 <ol>
-<li> Created a requriements.txt file which contains all dependencies </li>
+<li> Created a requriements.txt file which contains all dependencies. </li>
-<li> Created a Heroku app on Heroku with a unique name </li>
+<li> Created a Heroku app on Heroku with a unique name. </li>
-<li> Click on Deploy tab and choose the Heroku PostgreSQL  as a add-on - store URL as an environmental variable in env.py </li>
+<li> Click on Deploy tab and choose the Heroku PostgreSQL  as a add-on - store URL as an environmental variable in env.py. </li>
-<li> Under Config Vars in Heroku - add your SECRET KEY , AWS Keys and Stripe KEYS an an environmental variables from env.py </li>
+<li> Under Config Vars in Heroku - add your SECRET KEY , AWS Keys and Stripe KEYS an an environmental variables from env.py. </li>
-<li> Ensure all migrations are migrated to PostgreSQL database </li>
+<li> Ensure all migrations are migrated to PostgreSQL database. </li>
-<li> Created a Procfile- ensure Heroku knows what type of app is being created </li>
+<li> Created a Procfile- ensure Heroku knows what type of app is being created. </li>
 <li> Under Deploy the Deployment method- Connected to GitHub is chosen and under Manual deploy : Deploy Branch is chosen to connect the project from GitHub and deploy.
 <li> Finally add the Heroku URL to ALLOWED_HOSTS in settings.py </li>
 </ol>